osc-cam/OATs/docs/oasis.md

 ## OASIS (Open Access Service Invoice Stamper)

 OASIS is OATs' flagship utility.
 It can be used to digitally stamp and file PDFs of invoices sent to the OA helpdesk.
-To run OASIS on Windows, you may either:
+To run OASIS on Windows,

-* Double-click on file `C:\Users\<<your CRSid>>\OATs\oasis.cmd`
+* Open the program "Command prompt"
-* Issue the following command on Command prompt: `%USERPROFILE%\AppData\Local\Programs\Python\Python36-32\python.exe %USERPROFILE%\OATs\oasis.py`
+* Issue the following command on the Command prompt window: `C:\Applications\<WinPython folder>\<python version folder>\python.exe %USERPROFILE%\OATs\oasis.py`, replacing <WinPython folder>\<python version folder> for the correct path in your machine.
+See the [troubleshooting](#specifying-the-correct-path) section below for more details if you encounter problems here.

-Or, on UNIX:
+If you are a UNIX user (Linux, Mac OS), issue these commands in your terminal:

 ```
 $ cd <path to OATS folder>